Marinalins/TripletFace/README.md

 ![vizualisation_9](tripletface/model/vizualisation_9.png)

 Then, to improve the model, I decided to use a newer version of Resnet.

 According to this [link](https://pytorch.org/docs/stable/torchvision/models.html), there are several version of Resnet which are more effective than Resnet18.
 So I chose to change the model to a Resnet152.
 I thought it would provide higher performance and reduce the error.

 The only drawback of this version is that it is way heavier than Resnet18 (224Mo), so the training takes more time.
+And I couldn't upload the model.pt from trainings because it was too heavy.

 I've obtained a train_loss=0.000286 and these plots after three epochs:

 ### Epoch 1: